 Not in some grand conspiracy.
 Not even consciously.
 But in a thousand small decisions, every time we checked The Number and felt the relief.
 Every time we let it stand in for something we knew it couldn't measure.
 Every time we chose the simple answer because the complex one was exhausting.

 There's a name for this.
 Willful ignorance.
-Research published in the Psychological Bulletin found that forty percent of people, when given the option, will actively avoid information that would require them to do something hard.13 Not because they're stupid.
+Research published in the Psychological Bulletin found that forty percent of people, when given the option, will choose not to learn about the consequences of their actions on others.13 Not because they're stupid.
 Because knowing costs something.
 Because once you know, you have to act, or live with not acting, and both of those are harder than just... not knowing.

 We do this with The Number every day.